 - 1. Statement of goals, objectives, principles, policies, and standards - 2.
 Land use plan element including urban growth areas - 3.
 Transportation plan element - 4.
-Community facilities plan element
+Community facilities plan-element - 5.
+Mineral resources plan-element (if appropriate)

-- 5. Mineral resources plan element (if appropriate) - 6.
-Water resources plan element reviewed by the Maryland Department of the Environment - 7.
-Identification of areas of critical State concern (if appropriate) - 8.
+- 7. Identification of areas of critical State concern (if appropriate) - 8.
 Sensitive area element/environmental quality reviewed by the Maryland Departments of Natural Resources and Environment - 9.
-Recommendations of the planning commission for land development regulations to implement the plan and which encourage the following: - (a) Streamlined review of applications for development, including permit review and subdivision review within the areas designated for growth in the plan; - (b) The use of flexible development regulations to promote innovative and cost-saving site design and protect the environment; and - (c) Economic development in areas designated for growth in the plan through the use of innovative techniques. - 10.
+Recommendations of the planning commission for land development regulations to implement the plan and which encourage the following: - (a) Streamlined review of applications for development, including permit review and subdivision review within the areas designated for growth in the plan; - (b) The use of flexible development regulations to promote innovative and cost-saving site design and protect the environment; and - (c) Economic development in areas designated for growth in the plan through the use of innovative techniques. - 10.-10.
 Municipal growth element